elqal3awii/WebSecurity-Academy-with-Python/Cross-site request forgery (CSRF)/SameSite Lax bypass via method override/README.md

 # Hack Steps

-1. Craft an HTML form for changing the email address with an auto-submit script and use the GET method rather than POST as the form method
+1. Make the request to change the email using the GET method and include an additional URL parameter to override the method
 2. Deliver the exploit to the victim
 3. The victim's email will be changed after they trigger the exploit